-Funding opportunities for MAESL students are available through the English Department and Graduate College in the form of Graduate Assistantships in Teaching (GAT-ships), Graduate Tuition Scholarships, or Fellowships for underrepresented populations and for returned Peace Corps Volunteers.
-To be considered for funding, applicants must submit GRE scores as well as a a six- to ten-page writing sample on an academic topic with their applications, and should inform the EL/L Program Director via email.
+Funding opportunities for MATESL students are available through the English Department and Graduate College in the form of Graduate Teaching Assistantships (GTA-ships), Graduate Tuition Scholarships, or Fellowships for underrepresented populations and for returned Peace Corps Volunteers.
+To be considered for funding, applicants must submit GRE scores as well as a a six- to ten-page writing sample on an academic topic with their applications, and should inform the EAL Program Director via email.
 Applicants for Fellowships must also complete additional applications as specified below.

-The graduate assistantship in teaching (GAT) within the Department of English involves teaching Composition courses to both native-English-speaking students and non-native speaking students in the Writing Program.
+Graduate teaching assistantships (GTA) within the Department of English entail teaching composition courses to both native English-speaking students and non-native speaking students in the Writing Program.
 Those interested in these assistantships should notify the Program Director by email after applying online.
 The selection process for GATships is highly competitive--awardees have high GRE scores, excellent letters of recommendation, and excellent writing abilities as demonstrated by their application documents.
 While a background in teaching is not required, majors that include a substantial writing component (e.g. most humanities, social sciences, and liberal arts degrees) are most desirable.
-Non-native speaking teachers offered a GATship will need a iBT TOEFL score over 100, and need to pass an oral interview with the Writing Program.
+Non-native speaking teachers offered a GTAship will need a iBT TOEFL score over 100, and need to pass an oral interview with the Writing Program.
 The award includes:

 - a full out-of-state tuition waiver,